rust-vmm/rust-vmm-ci/README.md

-`rust-vmm-ci` includes an integration test that can run a battery of benchmarks at every pull request, comparing the results with the tip of the upstream `master` branch.
+`rust-vmm-ci` includes an integration test that can run a battery of benchmarks at every pull request, comparing the results with the tip of the upstream `main` branch.
 The test is not included in the default Buildkite pipeline.
 Each crate that requires the test to be run as part of the CI must add a [custom pipeline](#custom-pipeline).